 a.Account Setup.
 Customer shall provide Avalara with all complete and accurate information to establish, set up, and maintain Customer’s account including, without limitation, (i) responses to Avalara’s questionnaires; provision of organizational documents; identification cards; annual production volume; license details; product data and details; federal label approvals; label images; authorization letters; identity, appointment, territories, and contacts of distributors; state registrations codes; wholesale pricing; and other information, (ii) a list of jurisdictions for which Customer requests Avalara prepare a license application or renewal (each a “Licensing Jurisdiction”) or prepare an application for a product registration or renewal (each a “Product Registration Jurisdiction”), and (iii) the license or product registration expiration date (and, if different, the renewal deadline) for licenses or registrations received prior to the Effective Date in each of the Licensing Jurisdictions or Product Registration Jurisdictions, as applicable (collectively with expiration dates for licenses or registrations for which applications were filed by Avalara, the “Licensing Calendar” or “Product Registration Calendar”).
 Customer is solely responsible for timely providing and maintaining accurate, complete, and current information regarding the foregoing, and Avalara has no obligation to audit, verify, correct, or maintain any such information.
 Upon receipt from Avalara, Customer shall execute all necessary forms (including the limited power of attorney in accordance with Section 2(a)).

 b.
 Initial and Revised Applications.
-Licensing for BA includes any out of state bonds, certificates of authority, and sales and excise tax permits required for any out of state license.
+Customer's subscription to Licensing for BA may include one or more out of state bonds, permit applications, certificates of authority, sales and excise tax permits, and other similar documentation required for an out of state license.
 Provided Customer has provided all necessary complete and accurate information, Avalara shall prepare each initial application or revision of a license or product registration (where a “product” is any item that may need to be registered based on COLAs, vintages, or sizes) and, if necessary, send it to Customer for execution.
 Upon receipt from Customer of an executed application and provided the Trust Fund is sufficiently funded, Avalara shall file it with, and remit payment to, the jurisdiction.
 Avalara shall not provide Tax Fees.
 Avalara shall use commercially reasonable efforts to prepare and file initial applications and revisions in a timely manner.

 c.
 Renewals.
 Customer must notify Avalara in accordance with the Documentation if it does not want a license or product registration renewed (each such renewal prepared by Avalara, a “Renewal”) that is on the Licensing Calendar or Product Registration Calendar at least 90 days prior to the expiration date of the license or product registration, as applicable.
 Avalara shall prepare and file the Renewal (including Customer’s out of state “Non-Resident Dealer,” Direct to Consumer,” and/or “Direct to Trade” renewals for Customer’s Licensing Jurisdictions or Product Registration Jurisdictions, as applicable) and remit the payment in accordance with the Licensing Calendar and Product Registration Calendar, provided Customer has (i) provided all necessary complete and accurate information pursuant to Section 5(a), (ii) provided all other information requested by Avalara, (iii) not timely notified Avalara it does not want a license or product registration renewed, (iv) provided a signed license or product registration renewal form, if necessary, in a timely manner, and (v) adequately funded the Trust Fund.
 Avalara shall not provide Trust Fees.
 As the exclusive remedy for Avalara’s failure to prepare a Renewal in a timely manner, Avalara will prepare and file, at Avalara’s sole cost and expense, a license or product registration application to re-license or re-register the person, location, entity, or product for which the license or registration has lapsed.
 Some jurisdictions may send hard copy renewal forms directly to Customer.
 Customer shall forward these forms to Avalara (executed by Customer, if required) within five calendar days of receipt.
 Notwithstanding anything to the contrary in the Agreement, Avalara shall have no responsibility for missed renewal deadlines if Customer did not timely forward the renewal forms.
 Customer shall timely provide Avalara any additional post-filing information requested by the jurisdiction.
 Registration for BA also includes any price posting required when renewing any active products.